Inclusive Higher Education for Oklahoma and Texas

 CTP/CTP Eligible Programs

 Texas and Oklahoma have vibrant inclusive post-secondary education programs.
 Our member programs have received or are eligible to receive the federal designation of CTP.
+All programs exist to support students with intellectual disability.

 Resources